Natnael-arch/Tsehaye-Assist/Readme.md

 Tsehay Assist is two parts working together:

-1. **The Android app** ([this repo](.)) — captures voice, plays back responses, and holds the safety-critical logic: matching a spoken name against the phone's real contact list (handling Amharic/Latin script differences and fuzzy pronunciation), and a **mandatory touch-confirmation gate** before any call or message is actually sent.
-The AI can suggest an action, but only a deliberate physical touch from the user executes it — nothing happens by voice alone.
+1. **The Android app** ([this repo](.)) - captures voice, plays back responses, and holds the safety-critical logic: matching a spoken name against the phone's real contact list (handling Amharic/Latin script differences and fuzzy pronunciation), and a **mandatory touch-confirmation gate** before any call or message is actually sent.
+The AI can suggest an action, but only a deliberate physical touch from the user executes it, nothing happens by voice alone.
-2. **A relay server** ([Tsehaye_Assist_Relay_Server](https://github.com/Natnael-arch/Tsehaye_Assist_Relay_Server)) — a lightweight Node.js WebSocket proxy that securely bridges the app to Google's Gemini Live API (real-time voice AI), keeping the API key off the device and handling the live audio streaming protocol.
+2. **A relay server** ([Tsehaye_Assist_Relay_Server](https://github.com/Natnael-arch/Tsehaye_Assist_Relay_Server))- a lightweight Node.js WebSocket proxy that securely bridges the app to Google's Gemini Live API (real-time voice AI), keeping the API key off the device and handling the live audio streaming protocol.

 ```
 User's voice